top of page

 Be sure to get tested for both if you become sick and have a sick pet bird as well.

-Bring Your Pet to VEG if They Have Parrot Fever
+Bring Your Pet Bird to VEG Emergency Vet Hospital If You Suspect Parrot Fever

 Parrot fever is always a cause for concern when you have a pet bird, and especially if you have a parrot, budgie, or cockatiel.
 By educating yourself on this problem before you ever adopt a pet bird, you can take steps to reduce the risk of your bird (or your family) catching this illness.